- Start Date

 WP2: In-Situ & Cost-Effective Methods Lead: Bavo De Witte, ILVO

 WP2 will optimise or develop a platform of validated in-situ and cost-effective sampling and analysis methods for detecting and quantifying microplastics in environmental samples, including the matrices water, sediment, biota and air.
-Cost-effective analyses will based on hyperspectral imaging, chemical markers and fluorometric methods applied in-situ or within the laboratory.
+Cost-effective analyses will be based on hyperspectral imaging, chemical markers and fluorometric methods applied in-situ or within the laboratory.
 Cross-validation is a central theme of WP2.

 WP3: Advanced Analytical Techniques Lead: Andy Booth, SINTEF Ocean AS